Death of Joanna Lee

 Joanna Lee (also known as Keum Ok Lee; c.
-1963 – 9 December 2000) was a South Korean woman who died in December 2000 in Auckland, New Zealand, during a prolonged and violent exorcism carried out by Luke Lee (also known as Yong Bum Lee), pastor of "Lord of All", a small Christian sect.
-In 2001, Pastor Lee (no relation to Joanna Lee) was convicted of her manslaughter.
-In 2006, his conviction was quashed by New Zealand's Court of Appeal, by which stage he had already been deported to South Korea.
+1963 – 9 December 2000) was a South Korean woman who died in December 2000 in Auckland, New Zealand, during a prolonged and violent exorcism carried out by Luke Lee (also known as Yong Bum Lee, no relation to the victim), pastor of "Lord of All", a small Christian sect.
+In 2001, Pastor Lee was convicted of her manslaughter.
+In 2006, his conviction was overturned by New Zealand's Court of Appeal and a retrial ordered but, by that time, he had already been deported to South Korea.

 Background

 Luke Lee (born c.
-1963) was a South Korean national who had converted to Christianity about the time he first entered New Zealand on a student visa in 1994.
+1963) was a South Korean national who had converted to Christianity at about the time he first entered New Zealand on a student visa in 1994.
 On returning to South Korea to "face his past", he served a prison sentence there for fraud and defaulting on military service.
-Despite his criminal convictions, in 1999 he was permitted to re-enter New Zealand on a student visa where he became a pastor with the Assembly of God and established his own church in Auckland, Lord of All.
+Despite his criminal convictions, in 1999 he was granted another student visa to re-enter New Zealand, where he became a pastor with the Assembly of God and established his own church in Auckland called Lord of All.
 Lee's church was estimated to have about 30-50 members.

 Few details are known about the early life of Joanna Lee.
-She was described as having suffered personal problems such as the divorce of her parents, several suicide attempts, and a skin affliction.
+She was described as having suffered personal problems such as the divorce of her parents and several suicide attempts.
+She also had vitiligo, a skin condition which, "according to [Luke] Lee's evidence made her feel depressed".
 She reportedly first met Luke Lee in South Korea in 1999 and decided to visit him in New Zealand.
 Having been accepted into the Lord of All sect, she flew to Auckland in October 2000 on a three-month visitor permit with a return ticket.